 There are 134 million patient safety events that occur each year, resulting in $20B in annual costs.
-(1) Incident reporting software supports healthcare organizations in their efforts to prevent patient safety incidents and yields the following outcomes:
+(1) Incident reporting software or a patient safety technology supports healthcare organizations in their efforts to prevent patient safety incidents and yields the following outcomes:

 Implementing an incident reporting system provides healthcare teams with standardized incident reporting tools, clinical rounding tools, and streamlined processes that reduce complexity and redundancy.
 This allows clinical teams to focus on delivering safe, high-quality patient care to get closer to zero harm.

 2. Coordinated Care

 Using technology for incident reporting in healthcare can reduce errors and improve care coordination by integrating and organizing patient safety information in a centralized location and using standardized language and processes.
 It also helps facilitate the distribution of this information to all authorized members of a patient’s care team.